positron-solutions/dslide/README.md

 Override methods as appropriate, configure a heading to use your action, and you're done.
 Some actions, such as `dslide-action-propertize` only work when some of the section data is annotated.

-<a id="org8fb21e8"></a>
+<a id="org9b7b605"></a>

-## A Custom Action
+### A Custom Action

-The `dslide-section-next` and `dslide-section-previous` method documentation are very helpful behavior for quickly writing custom actions.
+The `dslide-section-next` and `dslide-section-previous` methods are very helpful behavior for quickly writing custom actions.
 They advance the action's `:marker` forwards and backwards to the next matching element and return that element so we can do something with it.

 -   declare a class
 -   override a few methods